5 Common Tax Questions

 Q: Does it make sense for me to itemize deductions on my taxes?

 A: It depends.
-If your itemized deductions are over the 2022 standard deduction of $25,900 for couples, $19,400 for head of household or $12,950 for single filers, then it may still make sense to itemize.
-These numbers represent a slight increase from 2021.1
+If your itemized deductions are over the 2023 standard deduction of $27,700 for couples, $20,800 for head of household or $13,850 for single filers, then it may make sense to itemize.1

-Keep in mind, though, that some of the items you may have deducted prior to 2017, currently have monetary limits or are no longer able to be deducted.
-For example, state and local income taxes (SALT) are limited to $10,000 for most tax filers, and you can only claim this deduction if you itemize your tax return.
+Keep in mind, though, that some of the items you may have deducted prior to 2017 currently have monetary limits or are no longer able to be deducted.
+For example, state and local income taxes (SALT) are limited to $10,000 for most tax filers, and you can claim this deduction only if you itemize your tax return.
 The limit applies to tax years 2018 to 2025.2

 Q: How much mortgage interest can I deduct on my taxes?